CRMTechnologies/crmtdigital.com/content/insights/acquia-campaign-studio-a-marketing-automation-enthusiast-s-honest-review.md

 title = "Acquia Campaign Studio - a Marketing Automation enthusiast’s honest review"

 +++
-As a marketing automation enthusiast, I am always interested to learn about technologies that can streamline and scale marketing efforts.
-So far, I've used several well-known marketing automation (MA) tools, but today I want to write about Acquia Campaign Studio and some of its main features that I absolutely love.

 I've been using Acquia Campaign Studio for years and what I admire about it is that even though it hasn’t been in the market for decades like some of the other players, it came through as a fully featured MA tool.
 Recently, it has been hitting the top of the charts, rubbing shoulders with well-established marketing automation tools, so it is worth looking at what I think makes this product outstanding.

 ## What is Acquia Campaign Studio?